Nyberg: The Pedal Cruise Connecticut

-The Pedal Cruis in Connecticut is the state’s only pedal-powered party boat.
+The Pedal Cruise in Connecticut is the state’s only pedal-powered party boat.

 News 8 was able to speak to the cruise’s creator, Colin Kaplan, about his inventive new idea and how he got the whole thing started.